Geno Washington: 1960s

-The 1970s
+1970s

 Washington left the UK to return to the United States and disappeared from the music industry for a length of time.
 He studied hypnosis and meditation, made acquaintance with The Beach Boys and recorded some music with them that was never released.
-He later recorded three albums for the DJM label, Geno's Back (1976), Live (1976), and That's Why Hollywood Loves Me (1979).
+He would later record three albums for the DJM label, Geno's Back (1976), Live (1976), and That's Why Hollywood Loves Me (1979).

+In May 1976, he released a single, "You Lovely Witch".
+Washington co-produced it with Kaplan Kaye.
+It was released on DJM 1011.
+A Single Pick for May 29, 1976, Record World predicted that a lot of plays would pick up R&B action.

-The 1980s
+1980s

-He was encouraged to make a comeback in 1980 due to the rekindled interest in him resulting from the Dexys Midnight Runners hit single "Geno", but he initially declined, as he was completing his degree in hypnotism.
-But soon he was back in the UK touring extensively and playing many gigs, particularly in south-east London.
+He was encouraged to make a comeback in 1980 due to the rekindled interest in him resulting from the Dexys Midnight Runners hit single "Geno" but he initially declined, as he was completing his degree in hypnotism.
+Soon he was back in the UK touring extensively and playing many gigs, particularly in south-east London.
+Washington was appearing at the Triad Leisure Centre at Bishop's Stortford on December 5, 1980.

-The 1990s to present
+1990s to present

 Washington has been active on stage, recording and releasing new music on various labels, with titles such as "Change Your Thoughts You Change Your Life", "Live Sideways", "Loose Lips", "Put Out the Cat", "The Return of the G", "Take This Job and Stuff It" and "What's in the Pot?".
 As of 2021, Washington and his band could be regularly seen touring in the UK.
 In January 2009 he released a single "I'm Doing 99 Years" and the proceeds from the single's sales will go to the victims of crime and child abuse.
 In July 2009 he headlined the Kelvedon Free Music Festival.
 In August 2010, Geno Washington & the Ram Jam Band were one of the headline acts at Rhythm Festival, and appeared at the Gulbenkian Theatre, Canterbury in October 2010.
-More recently, in October 2014, they performed in the Spiegeltent at the Canterbury Festival of Arts.
+In October 2014, they performed in the Spiegeltent at the Canterbury Festival of Arts.